 In this case, in which we are dealing with new products for the next season, there is an additional difficulty since there is no previous product data.
-The interesting thing is that the ML models will know how to find similar products and be effective despite not having specific prior data.
+The interesting thing is that the Machine Learning models will know how to find similar products and be effective despite not having specific prior data.
 The same happens in the case of retailers that sell rare or exotic products.

 Machine Learning can be used for other tasks related to pricing in retail.
-For example, given a new product, clustering algorithm can quickly associate it with similar products to obtain a probable price segment.
+For example, given a new product, a clustering algorithm can quickly associate it with similar products to obtain a probable price segment.
 Another compelling possibility is to jointly predict prices and demands for items that were never sold.

 In what way is the sale of pants impacted when shirts’ prices are drastically cut?